 Use the 1,000 trials to estimate the probability that your pen would lie over a crack when dropped.
+Answers will vary typically between 600 and 670 for the results of 1000 trials in total.

 Navigate to page 2.1.